Lane Thomas Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- His most recent appearance was on Sunday against the Houston Astros, when the left-hander went five scoreless innings while allowing three hits.
+- His last time out came on Tuesday against the Boston Red Sox, when the righty threw six innings, surrendering one earned run while allowing six hits.

-- In 16 games this season, the 32-year-old has amassed a 4.12 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.
+- The 28-year-old has a 2.71 ERA and 5.7 strikeouts per nine innings across 19 games this season, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.